aplx-renz-sudo/Aplx-Website/README.md

 Host it locally if you don't want to depend on online servers.
-AI is meant for users, not for their data. yada yada fancy words. simple language- works. and locally too lmao, no need to wait for the online thingy to load when you can install the offline one cuh-
+AI is meant for users, not for their data. yada yada fancy words. simple language- works. and locally too lmao, no need to wait for the online thingy to load when you can install the offline one cuh- (also, go check out vercel (NOT SPONSORED) cuz they have free hosting, big W for them to host aplx :D )